microsoft/AppSource/Troubleshooting/GrantMicrosoftReadAccessToYourAzureResourceGroup.md

 4) Enter the email of the following user: testdrivesupport@dynamicstestdrive.onmicrosoft.com
 5) Click the 'Invite' button

-Grant the Microsoft Support User read access to your Azure Resource Group
+Grant the Microsoft Support user read access to your Azure Resource Group

 6) Navigate to 'Resource Groups'
 7) Click on the Resource Group your Test Drive resources (Azure Function and Azure Logic Apps) are deployed into.